wunderwuzzi23/blog/content/posts/2020/husky-ai-threat-modeling-machine-learning.md

 7. Attacker tampers with images on disk to impact training performance
 8. Attacker modifies Jupyter Notebook file to insert a backdoor (key logger or data stealer)

+*Note: Those marked as added were posts added to cover some content more in-depth*

 This is a fairly good list with some interesting attack scenarios that we can research and perform.

 There are other ML specific attacks such as model inversion, membership inference which I might explore at a later point, possibly when upgrading Husky AI to provide a more complex categorical model.

 For more information on machine learning threats see [Failure modes in machine learning](https://docs.microsoft.com/en-us/security/engineering/failure-modes-in-machine-learning) by Microsoft, as well as [Hacking Neural Networks - A short introduction](https://arxiv.org/pdf/1911.07658.pdf) by Michael Kissner.

 ## Next steps